Pound Technology® expands their line of HDMI cables to include the Sony Playstation 2

 The development of this cable took more than six months as Pound meticulously optimized every possible feature.
 One major decision that split the team was 480 progressive scan mode.
 A little-known feature available on a small number of PS2 games.

-“In the end, we left out 480p mode because it interfered with our desire to support the Playstation 1 system”, said Denny Tsai, owner and CEO of Pound Technology.
+“In the end, we left out 480p mode because it interfered with our desire to support the Playstation 1 system”, said Paul Leung, one of the partners of Pound Technology.
 “Some gamers will be disappointed with our decision but, when balanced against the entire PS1 library, we had to let it go.”

 “We are delighted to offer the best solution for gamers who want to hook up their old PS2 and PS1 systems to a modern television”, says Denny.
 “In addition to Amazon we are pleased to begin offering our cables through Limited Run.”